Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: From the blowup to the hypersurface

-Twisting by the background class $s=PD([\tilde{V}])$ affects the signed count of holomorphic discs in a given class $\beta\in \pi_2(X,L)$ by a factor of $(-1)^k$ where $k=\beta\cdot [\tilde{V}]$.
+Next, we twist by the background class $s=PD([\tilde{V}])$, and view the tori studied in Section \ref{s:opencase} as objects of $\F_s(X,W^\vee)$ rather than $\F(X,W^\vee)$.
+Specifically, $s$ lifts to a class in $H^2(X,L;\Z/2)$ (dual to $[\tilde{V}]\in H_{2n}(X\setminus L)$), and twisting the standard spin structure by this lift of $s$ yields a relatively spin structure on $L$.
+By \cite[Proposition 8.1.16]{FO3book}, this twist affects the signed count of holomorphic discs in a given class $\beta\in \pi_2(X,L)$ by a factor of $(-1)^k$ where $k=\beta\cdot [\tilde{V}]$.
 Recall from \S \ref{s:generalcase} that, of the various families of holomorphic discs that contribute to the superpotential, the only ones that intersect $\tilde{V}$ are those described by Lemma \ref{l:countw0}; thus the only effect of the twisting by the background class $s$ is to change the first term of $W_0$ from $w_0$ to $-w_0$.